kritollm/chrome-extension-api-for-safari-and-firefox/README.md

 Firefox:

+ChromeApiForFirefox have a hack to follow a tab which is moved between windows.
+I found no better solution, and the solution does not work in FirefoxDeveloperEdition where you eventually lose the tab reference.
+For some strange reason, tab id change when moving tab to another window.

 I used the cfx init, but I see that tool is deprecated.
 But I think you can do jpm init, choose the chromeApiForSafari/chromeManifestSimulatorFirefox.js as your entry point.
 Make a data directory, then copy all your files (js directory, html, img..) into the data directory.